without Internet Explorer,

 “…falling from the heavens, angels lie decayed, burning city of Sodom, one by one the sinners paid…”

-It’s the mid-80s.
+It’s the mid-'80s.
 The glam movement, especially in L.A., is in ultra-full swing.
 The smog index is about 2% hairspray.
 Tight cheetah and leopard pattern spandex seems to be painted on every girl and guy, fat or skinny, and songs about sex and riding really fast in your car choke the airwaves.
-Trapped in the glam capital is Dark Angel, a five-piece who would carve a path from obscurity to the forefront of the underground with their debut demo (’82) and ep (’85) We Have Arrived, first on Axekiller Records, then Metalstorm.
+Trapped in the glam capital is Dark Angel, a five-piece who would carve a path from obscurity to the forefront of the underground with their debut '82 demo and '85 ep We Have Arrived.
 This was just a rough taste of what the band was offering, and with the release of Darkness Descends, helped bulldoze glam out of the way (and hopefully off a cliff).

-It would be three years before Dark Angel releases their third offering, Leave Scars, and in that time the beefier Ron Rinehart would replace vocalist Don Doty.
-Though a strong lp and with several afterward, it would never be the same.
-Drummer Gene Hoglan would later help reinvent Death and back Strapping Young Lad, while guitarist Jim Durkin would stint with early speed merchants Hirax during the early part of the century.
-All in all, darkness had definitely blackened all the earth on that day in ’86.
+It would be three years before Dark Angel releases their third offering, Leave Scars, and in that time the beefier Ron Rinehart will replace vocalist Don Doty.
+Though a strong lp and with several afterward, it wouldn't quite be the same, at least not for me.
+All in all, however, darkness had definitely blackened all the earth on that day in ’86 it accompanied my ass home from the record shop.

 WITH A SPORK